watson-developer-cloud/swift-sdk/README.md

 Audio can also be streamed from the microphone to the Speech to Text service for real-time transcriptions.
 The following example demonstrates how to use the Speech to Text service with streaming audio.

+(Unfortunately, the microphone is not accessible from within the Simulator.
+To run and test streaming audio functionality, please execute your application on a physical device.)

 ```swift
 let stt = SpeechToText(username: "your-username-here", password: "your-password-here")